 How do you describe the WYETH aesthetic?

-JB: We embrace great and exciting design in its many manifestations, from primitive and industrial pieces, up through the 21st-century.
+We embrace great and exciting design in its many manifestations, from primitive and industrial pieces up through the 21st century.
 The unifying theme for all of it is integrity and quality.
 I especially admire Craft Movement artists like George Nakashima and all the great Danish architects and cabinetmakers, who produced so many unbelievable and timeless pieces.
 Hans J. Wegner and Finn Juhl are two of my great design heroes, as are Gio Ponti and Edward Wormley.
 But I also love that so much of our inventory is made up of interesting and beautiful objects created by anonymous designers.

-In your opinion, what makes great for great design?
+In your opinion, what makes for great design?

 What excites you about your work?

-JB: I love being surrounding by beautiful design and having the opportunity to share it with others.
+I love being surrounded by beautiful design and having the opportunity to share it with others.

 What’s your favorite destination outside of New York to get inspired?

-JB: Japan and Denmark are inspirational places to visit.
-I am moved by the harmony, integrity and lack of pretense of their architecture and furnishings.
+Japan and Denmark are inspirational places to visit.
+I am moved by the harmony, integrity, and lack of pretense of their architecture and furnishings.
 There’s such a tangible connection between architecture and interior design.

 Describe the style of your own home.
 What are your favorite personal pieces?

-JB: My house is a pared down version of what we do in our stores.
-I have a few great Hans Wegner pieces (including a beloved leather Papa Bear chair for reading) and a big comfortable Edward Wormley sofa for watching TV.
+My house is a pared-down version of what we do in our stores.
+I have a few great Hans Wegner pieces (including a beloved leather Papa Bear chair for reading) and a big, comfortable Edward Wormley sofa for watching TV.
 That said, WYETH is as much my home as where I sleep at night.
-It is where I spend the majority of my time and I believe in every piece we have.
+It is where I spend the majority of my time, and I believe in every piece we have.

 Why should people invest in furniture and décor?

-What tips can you give to people who are apprehensive/indecisive about shopping for furniture and objects?
+What tips can you give to people who are apprehensive or indecisive about shopping for furniture and objects?

-JB: First of all, buying the best that you can afford is always a great investment and will bring you the most pleasure and usefulness.
-In addition to researching online, I suggest that people go to our showrooms and see, touch and feel a considered piece in person if possible.
+First of all, buying the best that you can afford is always a great investment and will bring you the most pleasure and usefulness.
+In addition to researching online, I suggest that people go to our showrooms and see, touch, and feel a considered piece in person, if possible.

 How did you curate the pieces for Barneys New York?

-JB: Barneys has long featured new great design, and we have selected complementary vintage objects that are in harmony and accessible.
+Barneys has long featured new, great design, and we have selected complementary vintage objects that are in harmony and accessible.
 We will offer out-of-production Fornasetti pieces to complement the contemporary ones that are carried, as well as a range of other unusual objects that are reflective of our aesthetic.
-Hopefully it will be a pleasant surprise for Barneys customers to discover our WYETH collection.
+Hopefully, it will be a pleasant surprise for Barneys customers to discover our WYETH collection.

 Below, Birch walks us through some of the highlights from WYETH x Barneys New York: